manasvi9745/Technical-Writing/Prompt-Engineering.md

 ## What is it?
 <!--Explain the fundamentals of prompt engineering and its significance in optimizing language model interactions.-->
 The practice of designing and improving inputs which are entered to guide AI models such as ChatGPT for producing desired output is termed as Prompt Engineering.
 It is all about structuring the instructions to get best possible output from LLM's (Large Language Models).
-In this, queries are structured in a way that maximises the model's efficiency, performance and makes the conversation more meaningfull.
+In this, queries are structured in a way that maximises the model's efficiency, performance and makes the conversation more meaningful.

 ### What are prompts?
-Prompts are detailed descriptions given to a model to get desired or expected output.
+Prompts are detailed texts in natural language given to a model to get desired or expected output.
 It is an interaction between a user and an AI model.

 ### Fundamentals of Prompt Engineering
 #### Clarity